GPSnoopy/csharplang/proposals/csharp-10.0/64bit-array-and-span.md

 ## Proposal

-The proposed solution is to change the signature of arrays, `string`, `Span<T>` and `ReadOnlySpan<T>` to have an `nint Length` property and an `nint` indexing operator (similar to what C++ does with `ssize_t`, respectively superseding the `int Length` and `int` indexing operator.
+The proposed solution is to change the signature of arrays, `string`, `Span<T>` and `ReadOnlySpan<T>` to have an `nint Length` property and an `nint` indexing operator (similar to what C++ does with `ssize_t`), respectively superseding and replacing the `int Length` and `int` indexing operator.

-As this would break existing C# application compilation, an opt-in mechanism similar to what was done with C# 8.0 nullables is proposed.
+As this would break existing C# application compilation, an opt-in mechanism similar to what is done with C# 8.0 nullables is proposed.
 By default, assemblies are compiled with *legacy lengths* but new assemblies (or projects that have been ported the new native lengths) can opt-in to be compiled with *native lengths* support.

 ## Future Improvements